 Oprah recently interviewed Alfre Woodard, Viola Davis, Phylicia Rashad, and Gabrielle Union about the challenges black actresses face in Hollywood.
 They discussed the lack of quality roles for black women as well as the criticism women of color sometimes receive in a hostile and competitive media landscape.
 At this point in your acting career, have you experienced anything like this?
 If so, what is your hope for the future?

-I’ve also been told “We’re going in another direction” when I’ve auditioned for roles, and the “other direction” turns out to be a girl with blue eyes and blonde hair.
-I do agree that perhaps it is more competitive when you’re an African American actress.
-But at the same time, I can almost use it to demonstrate my ability, because since there are fewer roles for African American women, I can make a deeper impression.
+I’ve also been told “We’re going in another direction” when I’ve auditioned for roles, and the “other direction” turns out to be a girl with blue eyes and blond hair.
+I agree that it may be more competitive when you’re an African-American actress, but at the same time, I can almost use [my race] to demonstrate my ability: Since there are fewer roles for African-American women, perhaps I can make a deeper impression.
 I can feel more special about my roles because I know I’ve worked hard to get where I am and I know that I’m one of the people who have made it.

-This is kind of a personal question, so feel free not to answer this if you don’t feel comfortable.
-I read that your mom is African American and your dad is Danish.
-I’m about to marry my fiancé, who has an Irish and French background.
-I’ve been thinking a lot about how I want my future kids will be represented in culture, and I really want to make sure that I’m raising them to feel proud of every part of who they are.
+This is kind of a personal question, so feel free not to answer it if you don’t feel comfortable.
+I read that your mom is African-American and your dad is Danish.
+I’m about to marry my fiancé, who has an Irish and French background, and I really want to make sure that I’m raising our future kids to feel proud of every part of who they are.
 I’m so glad they will have people like you and President Obama to look up to.
 Do you have any advice for me about how to teach my kids to celebrate being in a multiracial family?

 When I was younger I remember people not believing that my dad was my dad because I was black and he was white.
 When they saw us together some people thought he was my neighbor or someone like that.
 My half-sister is Asian, and people wouldn’t believe she was my sister when she picked me up at school.
 I’d get very upset and tell them, “You have to believe me!
 She’s my sister!”
 There are a lot of people who don’t understand, because that is how they have been raised to think.
 Also, because we don’t see multiracial families very often in the media, it has become something some people think is radical or strange.

 But there are a lot more multiracial families out there than there were when I was younger.
-In the past few years I’ve met a lot more mixed kids and people like me, so I think the best way to raise a kid is to teach your child that there’s nothing wrong with being multiracial, and even though it is so rare in the media, it is something that is growing and much bigger under the surface.
+In the past few years, I’ve met a lot more mixed kids and people like me, so I think the best way to raise a kid is to teach your child that there’s nothing wrong with being multiracial, and even though it is so rare in the media, it is something that is growing.
+It is much bigger under the surface of what we see every day.
 Teach your kids that it is a new wave. ♦